 VARSITY HEAD COACH BEN FRANZEN

-On May 4, 2022, Campbell County native Ben Franzen, a 2009 graduate of Campbell County High School, has been named the head coach of the Brossart Mustangs.
-Coach Franzen has served most recently as Varsity Assistant and the JV Coach at Covington Catholic High School under Coach Scott Ruthsatz, one of the area’s premiere coaches.
+Coach Franzen came to us from Covington Catholic where he was the Colonels Varsity Assistant and the JV Coach under Coach Scott Ruthsatz, one of the area’s premiere coaches.
 He is also the former Freshman Coach at Highlands.

 Franzen spent six years as an assistant coach at Covington Catholic High School, which won four 9th Region championships during that time.
 Franzen also served as the junior varsity head coach at CovCath and guided the Colonels to back-to-back perfect seasons (47-0 overall record), including two consecutive Northern Kentucky regional tournament championships.